joseeden/joeden/docs/Cybersecurity/002-Managing-Access/004-IAM-Concepts.md

 ### Collusion

 Collusion occurs when two or more individuals work together to circumvent the segregation of duties for fraudulent purposes.

+### Interoperability

+The ability of different systems, devices, and applications to work together and share information.

+- Can involve standards such as SAML or OpenID connect